Review By Anna Power

-Leaving both La Lanterne and this wonderful part of Paris at the end of my stay wasn’t easy and I could’ve easily stayed longer but I left feelingly renewed and invigorated and not just a little under this beautiful city’s spell.
+Leaving both La Lanterne and this wonderful part of Paris at the end of my stay wasn’t easy and I could’ve easily stayed longer, but I left feeling renewed and invigorated and not just a little under the Latin Quarter’s spell.

 A very special Valentines Day at La Lanterne

 Wondering how to show your loved one how much you care?

 La Lanterne have given great thought to their Valentines package.
 Starting the day with a special Champagne breakfast – in bed, of Laurent Perrier and famous pastries from ‘Merveilleux De Fred’ or an exquisite breakfast buffet.
 Following that, what could be more romantic and glamorous than a private cruise of La Seine in a Riva boat made for two with more Champagne to keep you floating along.